monome/docs/norns/study-1.md

 end
 ```

+... will print `foobarbaz` to the REPL, because `hidden_spell` is *local* to the entire script since we declared it outside of any specific function.

-when scripting, global variables make it incredibly easy to troubleshoot from the REPL. besides a few very specific phrases (see [the system global variable list](../reference/#system-globals)), you should feel safe using globals in your scripts. each time a new script runs, the previously-declared global namespace is wiped, so there's no risk of cross-influence.
+When scripting, global variables make it incredibly easy to troubleshoot from the REPL.
+Besides a few very specific phrases (see [the system global variable list](../reference/#system-globals)), you should feel safe using globals in your scripts.
+Each time a new script runs, the previously-declared global namespace is wiped, so there's no risk of cross-influence.

-declaring locals is often a matter of taste, but also utility + legibility:
+Declaring locals is often a matter of taste, but also utility + legibility:

 ```lua
 engine.name = "TestSine"